 Why Plastic Lumber Is Better Than Preserved Wood

-When constructing decking and other outdoor structures, wood is an ever-present option.
+When constructing decking and other outdoor structures, preserved wood is an ever-present option.
 It is the material that people have traditionally depended on, and it has an appealing aesthetic due to its colors and graining patterns.
-The issue with wood is that it isn’t the most resilient, even when you preserve it with chemical treatments.
+The issue with wood is that it isn’t the most resilient, even when you preserve it with chemical treatments, which tend to leach into the water systems as well.
 Fortunately, you can substitute it with plastic lumber.
 We’ll show you why plastic lumber is better than preserved wood.

 Fewer Maintenance Needs